Jaacky/sorcery-wiki/External.md

 In this tutorial we will build upon the app created at [[Simple Password Authentication]] so make sure you understand it.

-**API was changed in v0.3.1, please see [[changelog]]**
+**API was changed in v0.3.1 and configuration file changed in v0.4.0, please see [[changelog]]**

 **Known issues: there are some bugs with this module in v0.2.0 that were fixed in v0.2.1, so be sure to use the latest gem!
-This tutorial is updated for v0.3.1**
+This tutorial is updated for v0.4.0**

 First Add some db fields:
 ```